 - Life expectancy of greater than 10 years.

 Stereotactic body radiotherapy is investigational for the following including, but are not limited to:

-- Cancer of the liver except as noted above
+- Cancer of the liver when tumor resection is an option

 - Pancreatic cancer